Food and Nutrition

 - The importance of key nutrients in the diet.

 - The effective use of computer software to analyse diets.

 - In addition pupils in Year 9 complete an individual research task which incorporates both practical skills and theoretical knowledge and encourages independent learning.

-In Year 12 students have the opportunity to join a short course eg, making luxury desserts, cooking on a budget through their Quest activities
+In Year 12 the girls have the opportunity to join a short course eg, 15 minute meals, Eat well for less, through their Quest activities.